 The Optometry department is the largest provider of specialist hospital Optometry services in the Yorkshire region.

-At present our team is made up of nineteen full time and part time Optometrists, one pre-registration optometrist and a dispensing optician as well as a small administrative support team.
+At present our team is made up of sixteen full time and part time Optometrists, two pre-registration optometrists and a dispensing optician as well as a small administrative support team.
 There is more information about our team on the meet the team web page